 One word of caution: Personal Capital is also a financial advisory firm, and the firm will call you to ask you to purchase advisory services.

 Tiller Money is an app that feeds financial transactions and balance statements to an Excel spreadsheet or a Google sheet.
 As far as “apps” go, it could not be simpler.
+The downside is that you need to be a bit of a spreadsheet expert to find the app easy to use.

 However, it is a top app for people who need flexibility in their apps.
 You can use it for traditional budgeting, financial tracking, and to build cash flow and profit and loss statements for your business.